angular/angular/docs/TRIAGE_AND_LABELS.md

 # Triage Process and GitHub Labels for Angular

-This document describes how the Angular team uses labels and milestones to triage issues on github.
+This document describes how the Angular team uses labels and milestones to triage issues on GitHub.
 The basic idea of the process is that caretaker only assigns a component (`comp: *`) label.
 The owner of the component is then responsible for the secondary / component-level triage.